mrJean1/PyGeodesy/README.rst

 The tests have been run with Python 3.10.0rc1 (with geographiclib_ 1.52), Python 3.9.6 (with geographiclib_ 1.52 and numpy_ 1.21.2), Python 3.8.10
 (with geographiclib_ 1.52, GeodSolve_ 1.51, numpy_ 1.19.2 and scipy_ 1.5.2)
-and macOS\' Python 2.7.16 (with GeodSolve_ 1.51 and numpy_ 1.16.6), all on
+and macOS\' Python 2.7.16 (with GeodSolve_ 1.51), all on macOS 11.5.2 Big
-macOS 11.5.2 Big Sur (aka 10.16) and in 64-bit only.
+Sur (aka 10.16) and in 64-bit only.
 The tests are run with and without ``lazy import`` for Python 3 and with command line option ``-W always`` and environment variable ``PYGEODESY_WARNINGS=on`` for all Python versions.
 The results of only those tests are included in the distribution files.

 Python 3.10.0rc1, 3.9.6 and macOS\' Python 2.7.16 run on Apple Silicon (arm64), all other Python versions run on Intel (x86_64) or emulated